Durbanville: History

 Durbanville's inception can be traced to a fresh water spring located in the town.
 The spring is currently situated behind the Durbanville Children's Home.
 The spring was designated by the VOC (Dutch East India Company, Dutch: Vereenigde Oostindische Compagnie) in the mid-1600s to be used as a water replenishment station for travelers on their way from Cape Town to the interior of southern Africa.
 In 1661 rhinoceros and ostrich were known to inhabit the area.

 Durbanville was originally known as Pampoenkraal (from the Afrikaans words pampoen meaning pumpkin, and kraal meaning corral - an enclosure for livestock).
 This name was attributed to the town because of a pumpkin patch which grew alongside a dam located behind the current Town Hall.
-Due to the natural spring, Pampoenkraal became a preferred resting place for travelers before continuing on their journey into the interior.
+Due to the natural spring, Pampoenkraal became a preferred resting place for travellers before continuing on their journey into the interior.

 During the late 1600s, the VOC allocated farms to free burghers situated around the town.
 Some of those farms are still in existence today, many of which are renowned for their wine production.
 These include Bloemendal, Meerendal, Diemersdal and Altydgedacht.